ROOM: A Physics-Based Continuum Robot Simulator for Photorealistic Medical Datasets Generation: Applications

 \subsection{Demonstration: Vision-Based Navigation}

-Lastly, we qualitatively demonstrate the use of ROOM's data for bronchoscope navigation.
-We implemented a vision-based navigation method based on a sampling-based planner~\cite{jankowski_vpsto_2023}, using the predicted depth maps to generate a local point cloud map used for collision checking.
+Lastly, we provide a qualitative demonstration of how ROOM outputs can be integrated into a vision-based bronchoscope navigation pipeline.
+The goal is to show that the simulator provides the required synchronised modalities (RGB, depth, and calibration/poses) for downstream planning and control.
+This is not a quantitative navigation evaluation; therefore do not report navigation success metrics.

-Our preliminary results demonstrate that traditional planners can provide sensible navigation plans. \figref{fig:nav} shows example output paths predicted from single frames, showing the path from the current camera pose (image centre) to the farthest visible point.
-The 3D visualisations on the right also help visualise the plans with respect to the robot's volume (coloured spheres).
-While preliminary, these results suggest alternative navigation approaches that can be developed based on models fine-tuned with ROOM data.
+We implemented a vision-based navigation method based on a sampling-based planner~\cite{jankowski_vpsto_2023}, using the predicted depth maps to generate a local point cloud map for collision checking. \figref{fig:nav} shows example output paths predicted from single frames, visualising the path from the current camera pose (image centre) to the farthest visible point.
+The 3D visualisations on the right place the planned path in relation to the robot’s collision geometry (coloured spheres), illustrating feasibility within lumen constraints.
+This integration shows that models trained or fine-tuned with ROOM data can be used within classical planning stacks.